aws-samples/amazon-forecast-samples/ml_ops/sample_data/FoodDemand.md

     ]
 }
 ```
-6. Download a unique dataset, similar to the original: [FoodDemand.zip](https://amazon-forecast-samples.s3.us-west-2.amazonaws.com/ml_ops/FoodDemand.zip)
+6. Download a unique dataset: [FoodDemand.zip](https://amazon-forecast-samples.s3.us-west-2.amazonaws.com/ml_ops/FoodDemand.zip)
 7. Unzip this file on your laptop and then upload the uncompressed folders and files to your S3 bucket, inside a child <b>retaildemo</b> folder.
 Please note the S3 bucket and child stack folder that will contain the tts and rts folder should match the Stack Name and S3 bucket name from above.
 Stated differently, if your Stack Name is abc123, the top-level folder in your S3 bucket should also be named abc123.
 8. Resume the overall instruction set for MLOps [here](https://github.com/aws-samples/amazon-forecast-samples/blob/main/ml_ops/docs/UploadData.md).
 This page directs you to download [FoodDemand.zip](https://amazon-forecast-samples.s3.us-west-2.amazonaws.com/ml_ops/FoodDemand.zip), uncompress it and then upload to S3.

 ## Conclusion

-The steps above help you understand how to override the default MLOps toy dataset with an alternate Kaggle originated set.
-Please use these overrides as a way to learn how to adapt data to your bespoke schema and use case.
+The steps above help you understand how produce a forecast on a synthetic dataset.
+Please use overrides as a way to learn how to adapt data to your bespoke schema and use case.
 If you have any questions, please reach out to your AWS Solutions Architect or account team.